xmarduel/pycut/README.md

 - read "config" files : so called job file with all settings -> GUI updated
 - select 1 op  in the list and "generate" Gcode -> toolpath OK for
    + pocket   YES
-   + outside   NO
+   + outside  YES
-   + inside    NO
+   + inside   YES
    + engrave   NO
    + vPocket   NO
 - svg items selection and new op with combinaison (geometry calculated)

-BUGS:
+TODO:
 - all the rest
 - tabs completely ignored

+BUGS:
+- improve clipper swig wrapper (make it more pythonic)
+- preview geometry Inside/Outside to fix (only a "ribbon")
 - should only select svg path in viewer from the initial svg (not the generated paths)

-- improve clipper swig wrapper (make it more pythonic)